cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 - A visualization for secure e-mail was added: The user can enter dynamically data which is signed or encrypted using the S/MIME protocol.

-- Another visualization for the AES algorithm was added: flow_visualisation showing how the bits are changed round-by-round. xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
+- Another visualization for the AES algorithm was added: flow_visualization showing how the bits are changed round-by-round. xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx